 My creative process is driven by a desire for inner connection, a deep regard for the natural environment, investigation into myth and folklore, story-telling and playfulness, and a striving for creating beautiful handmade objects and art which form a personal meaning and conversation within daily life.

 I balance my time between working as an Art Therapist & Psychotherapist in Counties Galway & Clare, and as a Studio Potter & Artist at my home in County Galway.

-I am a member of Ceramics Ireland, the Crafts Council of Ireland and the Irish Association of Creative Arts Therapists (IACAT).
+I am a member of Made in Galway, Ceramics Ireland, the Design & Crafts Council of Ireland (DCCI), and the Irish Association of Creative Arts Therapists (IACAT).